Phala.Network (PHA) Trading Up 29.6% Over Last 7 Days

-Phala.Network (CURRENCY:PHA) traded up 52% against the US dollar during the 24 hour period ending at 22:00 PM E.T. on December 6th.
-One Phala.Network coin can now be bought for $0.69 or 0.00001493 BTC on popular cryptocurrency exchanges.
+Phala.Network (CURRENCY:PHA) traded up 52% against the US dollar during the one day period ending at 20:00 PM E.T. on December 7th.
+One Phala.Network coin can currently be purchased for about $0.69 or 0.00001493 BTC on major cryptocurrency exchanges.
 Over the last week, Phala.Network has traded up 29.6% against the US dollar.
-Phala.Network has a market cap of $96.00 million and $168.67 million worth of Phala.Network was traded on exchanges in the last 24 hours.
+Phala.Network has a market capitalization of $96.00 million and approximately $168.67 million worth of Phala.Network was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.